yuchdev/Articles/apple-privacy.md

 [strong doubts](https://crypto.stackexchange.com/questions/93423/how-unique-is-a-neuralhash)
-regarding the Neural-Hash uniqueness, however, we would leave such statements out of the scope of this article, because few people aside from encryption experts can make an informed comment - even though, even intuitively, every fuzzy analysis provides probabilistic output.
+regarding the Neural-Hash uniqueness, however, we would leave such statements out of the scope of this article, because few people aside from encryption experts can make an informed comment - even though, intuitively every fuzzy analysis provides probabilistic output.
 Meanwhile, we can concentrate on much simpler concepts:

 > Each photo is accompanied by a safety voucher that includes information about the photo, protected by two layers of encryption.
 This information includes a NeuralHash and a visual derivative of the photo.